 Contact Paul Davis for all your property damage needs.
 (334) 475-3914

-- Report the damage to your insurance company as soon as you possibly can.
+- Report the damage to your insurance company as soon as possible.

-- Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are completed.
+- Is your house safe?
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You have suffered a water loss.
-While you are waiting for Paul Davis to arrive, listed below are some tips to help deal with the damage:
+While you are waiting for us to arrive, listed below are some tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
+- Water Source: It is important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Air Conditioning: Turn on your air conditioner to speed up drying in the summer or in regions with more humidity.
+- Air Conditioning: Turn the air conditioner on to speed up drying in the summer or in humid areas of the country.

-- Floors: Remove as much standing water as possible, using towels or a mop.
-(Do not use the vacuum cleaner.)
+- Floors: Dispose of as much standing water as possible, using a mop or towels.
+(Don’t use a vacuum cleaner.)

 - Carpeting: Blot soaked carpeting with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.